Tartalomjegyzék

 7.7.

-If there is a first assistant coach, his/her name must be entered on the scoresheet before the start of the game (his signature is not necessary).
-He/she shall assume all duties and powers of the head coach if, for any reason, the head coach is unable to continue.
+The name of first assistant coach, if any, must be entered on the scoresheet before the start of the game (a signature is not necessary).
+The first assistant coach shall assume all duties and powers of the head coach if, for

 7.8.